woodystock/learner-materials-intro-to-react/activities/activity-5.md

 - My Gwumpy cat card
 - Footer

+Remember to type out your functions and import statements so you can memorize the syntax.
+Format your document to keep things neat. 💅

-When you've done that you can move to the extension [Activity 6](./activity-6.md)
+When you've done converting the above elements into components you can move on to the extension [Activity 6](./activity-6.md)